CIMPLE-project/knowledge-base/README.md

 _Webhooks list:_

-- http://localhost:8880/redeploy - Executes the delpoyment script.
+- http://localhost:8880/redeploy - Executes the deployment script.
 - http://localhost:8880/status - Returns "OK" if the service is running.

 _Example:_